SkafteNicki/dtu_mlops/06_training_in_the_sky/readme.md

 10. https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-pytorch

-10. Remember to stop whatever compute resourses that you have running to make sure that you do not burn through your credit on the first day ;)
+10. Remember to stop whatever compute resources that you have running to make sure that you do not burn through your credit on the first day ;)